-The difference between the carrying amount of accrued expenses and other payables disclosed in the statements of financial position and the amount disclosed in this note pertains to withholding taxes and documentary stamp taxes and filing and registration fees that are not considered financial liabilities.
+The difference between the carrying amount of accrued expenses and other payables disclosed in the statements of financial position and the amount disclosed in this note pertains to withholding taxes that are not considered financial liabilities.

 The following table details the Company's expected maturity for its financial assets.
-The table had been drawn up based on the contractual maturities of the financial assets including interest that will be earned on those assets, except when the Company anticipates that the cash flows will occur in a different period.
+The table had been drawn up based on the contractual maturities of the financial assets including interest that will be earned on that assets, except when the Company anticipates that the cash flows will occur in a different period.